-Since the actuarial valuation results are dependent on a fixed set of assumptions and data as of a specific date, there is risk that emerging results may differ, perhaps significantly, as actual experience is fluid and will not exactly track current assumptions.
+Because the actuarial valuation results are dependent on a fixed set of assumptions and data as of a specific date, there is risk that emerging results may differ, perhaps significantly, as actual experience is fluid and will not exactly track current assumptions.
 This potential divergence may have a significant impact on the future financial condition of the plan.

 This report does not contain a detailed analysis of the potential range of future measurements, but does include a concise discussion of some of the primary risks that may affect the Plan's future financial condition.
-Earlier this year, prior to the completion of the triennial experience study recommending assumptions for the June 30, 2020 valuations, we prepared a stand-alone Risk Assessment report for the Retirement and Health Plans dated February 19, 2020 by using membership and financial information as provided in the actuarial valuations as of June 30, 2019.
-That report includes various deterministic projections of future results under different investment return scenarios based on the assumptions adopted for the June 30, 2019 valuations (i.e., prior to the adoption of new assumptions for the June 30, 2020 valuations).
-A copy of the stand-alone risk assessment report associated with this June 30, 2020 valuation, including the quantitative analyses recommended by Segal in consultation with LACERS staff, will be available in the first quarter of 2021.
+Earlier this year we prepared a stand-alone Risk Assessment report for the Retirement and Health Plans dated February 26, 2021 by using membership and financial information as provided in the actuarial valuations as of June 30, 2020.
+That report includes various deterministic and stochastic projections of future results under different investment return scenarios based on the assumptions adopted for the June 30, 2020 valuations.
+A copy of the stand-alone risk assessment report associated with this June 30, 2021 valuation, including the quantitative analyses recommended by Segal in consultation with LACERS staff, will be available in the first quarter of 2022.

-This section provides descriptions and basic assessments of the primary risks that are likely to have an ongoing influence on the Plan's financial health, as well as a discussion of historical trends and maturity masures:
+This section provides descriptions and basic assessments of the primary risks that are likely to have an ongoing influence on the Plan's financial health, as well as a discussion of historical trends and maturity measures: